skellis46/finger-pointing-moon/case-for-support.md

 **add here "When body-based practitioners ..."** add note about the method is often simply assumed -- I'm an artist, I therefore do practice-research.

+link between first-person-ness of PaR and somatics; soma -- first person: <the field of somatics.md>.

 Practice-research is variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
 It is not a singular method but rather a general approach to integrating creative practice into scholarly contexts.
 The underpinning practices are diverse, distinct and often singular or one-off entities.
 Broadly speaking, the approach is characterised by the following: it is first-person, and involves self-critical reflection and analysis; it has a prolonged engagement with repetition through artistic practice; it often has an unstable or complex relationship to language and dissemination; and it deals with experiences that are commonly ambiguous and hidden.
 Given these characteristics -- and the historically tenuous footing of practice-research inside the Academy -- it is not surprising that the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up. _Finger Pointing Moon_ is predicated on the possibility that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices. and that this systemic failure is particularly problematic in body-based work (for what reasons).